jpfeiffer16/TimeTracker/README.md

 Now run `electron .` to launch the app.

-To install the app globally and add a desktop file on Linux:

-`$ sudo npm install -g --unsafe-perm .`

-Now you should see a launcher icon for the app in your Free Desktop Org compliant desktop.
+### Manually adding a desktop file.
+If you would like to be able to run the program from your desktop launcher, copy the file ~/install/TimeTracker.desktop to your ~/.local/share/applications folder.

+Will work on a global install option in the future.

 ### Notes:
 Currently only macOS and Linux are supported.
-Windows support is currently being worked on.

 Destop launcher only works on linux currently.

+### Exiting pre-Jira-Integration DB migrations:
+If you have a sqlite db used by the app that is older than the jira-integration addition, you will need to execute the sql in the file ~/dbscripts/addSyncedToTasks.sql on your db before it will work with the app again.

 ### Technical Details

 Time, Notes and stats are stored in a SQLite DB the path to which is specified in Settings > DB Path